telerik/reporting-docs/knowledge-base/deploy-telerik-reporting-with-newer-openxml-sdk-version.md

 ...
 ````

 In newer versions, the DocumentFormat.OpenXml assembly the **PublicKeyToken** is changed.
-Thus, if you are using DocumentFormat.OpenXml of version **2.7.2.0**, you have to reference **Telerik.Reporting.OpenXmlRendering.2.7.2.**
+Thus, if you are using DocumentFormat.OpenXml of version **2.7.2.0** or later, you have to reference **Telerik.Reporting.OpenXmlRendering.2.7.2.** or **Telerik.Reporting.OpenXmlRendering.3.0.1.**

 For even newer versions add the required binding redirect as shown in the following example configuration for DocumentFormat.OpenXml 2.8.1.0: